Abundance-Institute/wp-github-deploy/README.md

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/wp-github-deploy/`
+1. Upload the plugin files to `/wp-content/plugins/easy-github-deploy/`
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings → GitHub Deploy to configure the plugin
+3. Go to Settings → Easy Github Deploy to configure the plugin
 4. Enter your GitHub Personal Access Token, repository details, and workflow file
 5. Click "Validate" to verify the connection
 6. Configure your deploy settings and save